Grayshaw & Yeo Gardening Company Ltd Terms and Conditions

-Please carefully read and accept these terms and conditions before using the services of Grayshaw and Yeo Gardening Company Ltd. These terms and conditions set out our legally binding agreement.
+Please carefully read and accept these terms and conditions before using the garden services of Grayshaw and Yeo Gardening Company Ltd, operating in Hampshire, Surrey, Sussex and Kent in the United Kingdom.
+These terms and conditions set out our legally binding agreement.

-The Grayshaw & Yeo Gardening Company and the Garden Owner agrees to engage, the services of a Gardener as specified in the Client Pack Document, and as set out in the Terms and Conditions detailed below.
+The Grayshaw & Yeo Gardening Company and the Garden Owner agree to engage the services of a Gardener as specified in the Client Pack Document, and as set out in the Terms and Conditions detailed below.

 1. Introduction and Definitions

 1.1.
 These terms govern the introduction and ongoing management of the ‘Gardener’ by Grayshaw & Yeo Gardening Company.
 By entering discussions with a person introduced by the Grayshaw & Yeo Gardening Company, or by allowing the commencement of services, the Garden Owner accepts these Terms.

 1.2.
 The ‘Gardener’ is contracted to provide the garden maintenance services that are initially agreed by Grayshaw and Yeo Gardening Company Ltd and the Garden Owner in the client pack.
 Ongoing the ‘gardener’ is contracted to undergo any relevant jobs that are outlined in the monthly tasks sent out by Grayshaw and Yeo Gardening Company to the ‘gardener’ and to then continue to develop the garden as directed by the garden owner.

 1.3.
 The ‘Gardener’ is sub-contracted to Grayshaw and Yeo Gardening Company Ltd to provide the agreed services.